munckymagik/x86-assembly-tutorial/README.md

 This line saves the address of the calling function's base pointer so it can be restored later when we return. `pushl` copies the current value of `%ebp` onto the top of the stack, then updates the address in `%esp` by the size of `%ebp`, so it continues to point to the top of the stack.
 Because we are in 32-bit mode the size of `%ebp` will be 4 bytes and so `%esp` will be changed by 4.

+> TODO diagram showing before and after pushl %ebp

 ```s
   movl %esp, %ebp
 ```

 This line copies the address stored in SP to BP, which effectively updates the base pointer to refer to the top of the stack.
 Having done this our function can now safely push any local data it might need.

+> TODO diagram showing before and after movl %esp, %ebp

+Moving on to the actual body of our function:

 ```s
   # Load the value of argc into eax